-Pleasant House has been featured in Bon Appetit, The Atlantic, Martha Stewart, Serious Eats, Star Chefs, and many other publications, and on television and radio programming including Check, Please!, Food Paradise, Food Porn, Windy City LIVE!, NPR, WBEZ-FM, and more.
+Pleasant House also has been featured in The Atlantic, Serious Eats, Star Chefs, and many other publications, and on television and radio programming including Food Porn, Windy City LIVE!, NPR, WBEZ-FM, and more.
 Read about our many awards and past coverage on the Pleasant House Bakery website.

 “Classic English pies may be the specialty of this house, but don’t let that inspire visions of chintz and tea cozies—the interior here is decidedly modern, with marble-topped tables and hand-crafted pottery.
 But the crowds come for the pies, and for good reason—they’re fabulous.
 The crust is flaky and buttery, and the inside, hearty and satisfying.
 Dig into the steak and ale, with its beef stew filling and side of minty peas, gravy and mashed potatoes, and you’ll be hunting for every last crumb.
 The comfort food hits also keep on coming, from rarebit mac and cheese with Trooper Ale cheese sauce, to fish and chips on Fridays.
 Of course, with much of the seasonal greens from local farms, rest assured that even a simple salad will be a revelation.”